mmeendez8/mmeendez8.github.io/_posts/2024-04-23-kubernetes-horizontal-pod-autoscaler-guide.md

 *Figure 1.
 Grafana plot showing memory and CPU usages* {: refdef}

 What I observed was that at 13:10, we had three pods running with memory usage around `1100 MB` and CPU usage less than `100m`.
-Both metrics appeared to be below the target values: 1215 MB (=0.9*1350 MB) for memory and 450m (=0.9*500m) for CPU.
+Both metrics appeared to be below the target values: `1215 MB (=0.9*1350 MB)` for memory and `450m (=0.9*500m)` for CPU.
 So, why were there three pods running?

+## Visualization tool

+Before moving forward with the debbuging I would like to introduce the visualization tool I have built.
+It allows you to enter the specific details of your current/target metrics, as well as the current number of replicas.
+Based on those inputs, it computes and displays the desired number replicas using the scaling formula above.

+{% include hpa.html %}

 ## Debugging HPA

-Let's start by inspecting what has happened to our application step by step.
-For that purpose, I've built a visualization tool that allows you to enter the specific details of your current/target metrics, as well as the current number of replicas.
-Based on those inputs, it computes and displays the desired number replicas using the scaling formula above.
+Let's start by inspecting what has happened to our application step by step using our visualization tool using previous metrics.
 First, let's check the memory usage:

 <div class="post-center-image">
     {% picture pimage /assets/images/fullsize/posts/2024-04-23-kubernetes-horizontal-pod-autoscaler-guide/memory_init.png --alt HPA Memory expected replicas %}